zerolinux-os/zero-gemini/README.md

 ---

-## 🗣️ Arabic Description | الوصف بالعربية
+## 🗣️  Description |

-**ZeroGemini** هي أداة ذكية تعتمد على Gemini CLI، تُدمج داخل ZeroLinux لتوفر تجربة ذكاء صناعي من داخل الطرفية (Terminal).
+**ZeroGemini** is a smart tool based on the Gemini CLI, integrated into ZeroLinux to provide an AI experience from within the terminal.

-✅ تقوم بـ:
+✅ It:
-- تثبيت الأدوات اللازمة مثل Node.js و npm.
+- Installs necessary tools such as Node.js and npm.
-- تثبيت gemini-cli الرسمي من Google.
+- Installs the official gemini-cli from Google.
-- إعداد الأمر `zero-gemini` للاستخدام السريع.
+- Configures the `zero-gemini` command for quick use.
-- حفظ مفتاح API الخاص بك تلقائياً.
+- Automatically saves your API key.
-- إضافة أيقونة و Launcher للواجهة الرسومية.
+- Adds an icon and launcher to the GUI.

-🧠 بعد التثبيت:
+🧠 After installation:
-- يمكنك تشغيلها بكتابة: `zero-gemini` في الطرفية.
+- You can launch it by typing: `zero-gemini` in the terminal.
-- أو من خلال قائمة التطبيقات تحت اسم **ZeroGemini AI**.
+- Or through the applications menu under the name **ZeroGemini AI**.

 ---